andreasdr/minitscript/README.md

 ...
 ```

-Inserting keys into set using Set.insert():
+Inserting keys into set using Set::insert():
 ```
 ...
 	$set->insert("test1")